dockerfile/python-runtime/README.md

 * has a `apt-requirements.txt` file to specify its system dependencies.
 * has a `requirements.txt` file to specify its python dependencies.
-* either has a `main.py` script as entrypoint or defines `CMD ["/env/bin/python", "/app/<custom-entry-file>.py"]` in its Dockerfile.
-* listens on port `8080`.

 When building your application docker image, `ONBUILD` triggers:

 1. Install the dependencies listed in `apt-requirements.txt` using `apt-get install` and leverage docker caching appropriately.
-2. Create a new virtualenv under the `/env` directory in the container.
-3. Fetch the dependencies listed in `requirements.txt` into the `virtualenv` using `pip install` and leverage docker caching appropriately.
+2. Fetch the dependencies listed in `requirements.txt` into the `virtualenv` using `pip install` and leverage docker caching appropriately.
-4. Copy the application sources under the `/app` directory in the container
+3. Copy the application sources under the `/app` directory in the container

 * **Step 1**: Create a Dockerfile in your `Python` application directory with the following content: